 8. Tate Liverpool

 If you love modern and contemporary art, a visit to the Tate Liverpool is absolutely in order.
-One of the many attractions you’ll find at the Royal Albert Dock, this free-entry museum aims at an audience who likes their art a little whimsical, colorful and inexplicable.
+One of the many attractions you’ll find at the Royal Albert Dock, this free-entry museum aims at an audience who likes their art a little whimsical, colourful and inexplicable.

 The building, a repurposed warehouse, is large and has four floors to explore.
 They also host a wide variety of temporary exhibits which may charge admission.
 Check their website to see what’s there.